 New York City has always been a mecca for great Italian fare.
 Hobnob paid a visit to three very different hot spots that had one thing in common: terrific food and ambiance.
-Review the differences in our assessments.
+Review the differences in our assessments. [sadly, all three of these spots are now closed]

 WHO TO TAKE: SOMEONE FOR A VERY SPECIAL CELEBRATION OR YOUR BEST FOODIE BUDDY TO EAT AT THE BAR